readthedocs/readthedocs.org/docs/user/science.rst

     Does this sound chaotic?
 Don't worry, the full ownership and permission handling remains in your hands: Project and organization owners govern what is released and who has access to approve and build changes.

-.. dropdown:: 🔎 Search Engine Optimization
+.. dropdown:: 🔎 Full search and analytics

+    Read the Docs comes with a number of features bundled in that you would have to configure if you were hosting documentation elsewhere.

+    Super-fast text search
+        Your documentation is automatically indexed and gets its own search function.

+    Traffic statistics
+        Have full access to your traffic data and have quick access to see which of your pages are most popular.

+    Search analytics
+        What are people searching for and do they get hits?
+From each search query in your documentation, we collect a neat little statistic that can help to improve the discoverability and relevance of your documentation.

-    Don't reinvent SEO: Have SEO handled jointly by the combined best-practices from Sphinx, its themes and Read the Docs' platform.
+    SEO - Don't reinvent Search Engine Optimization Use built-in SEO best-practices from Sphinx, its themes and Read the Docs hosting.
+This can give you a good ranking on search engines as a direct outcome of simply writing and publishing your documentation project.

 .. dropdown:: 🌱 Grow your own solutions